The Government Procurement Review: Dominican Republic

 There are six prescribed procedures that awarding authorities must follow for contractor selection.
 Depending on the type of contract and the amount involved, government agencies can choose between the following:

 - National public tender: this is the main procedure and almost every procurement process is carried out using this procedure.
 Although it is meant only for big contracts, some contracting authorities prefer it because it guarantees high levels of competition and transparency.

 - International public tender: this is for procedures that involve international and foreign offerors.

 - Restricted tender: reserved for procedures where only a handful of potential offerors exist in the market.
-These possible interested parties are directly contacted to participate in the tender, and no one else can.
+These possible interested parties are directly contacted to participate in the tender and no one else can take part.

 - Raffle of works: this is a very infrequently used procedure, where, haphazardly, offerors are awarded with a contract.

 - Price comparison: this procedure is similar to what in US government procurement law is known as the 'lowest price technically acceptable' process.
 In this process, the contract should be awarded to the lowest price offer from among those that comply with the minimum technical requirements.

 - Reverse auction: offerors bid for the prices at which they are willing to sell their goods to the government.
 This procedure is seldom used in the Dominican Republic.

 All these procedures are conducted physically.
 Although there is a portal through which awarding authorities send out notices and information, the procurement process is not electronic.

 iii Amending bids